 There are four DWI / DUI charges that may be brought, each with distinct drunk driver penalties.
-They are DWI, Aggravated DWI, Felony Aggravated DWI, and DWI, subsequent offense, which may be a second, third, or even fourth offense.
+They are class B misdemeanor 1st offense DWI, class A misdemeanor Aggravated DWI, class B Felony Aggravated DWI, and DWI, subsequent offense, which may be a second, third, or even fourth offense.
 On this page, you can learn more about the "elements" that the government has to prove beyond a reasonable doubt before a person can be convicted of DWI.

 DWI fourth is also a felony in NH drunk driver law.
 DWI where the driver causes a motor vehicle accident that causes death or serious bodily injury is a felony – even if driver was the only person who was seriously injured.

 Nearly all DWI prosecutions proceed on two parallel tracks: